-I have a charge for Electricity Overages on my account?
-What are they?
+I have a charge for electricity overages on my account?
+What are these charges?

 Each student residing at University Place is allotted a set amount for electricity for each month.
 Students using more than this amount are responsible for the difference.
 This information is found in the Housing Licensing Agreement.

 How long do I have to make changes to my meal plan?

 You may change your meal plan during the first two weeks of the semester.

 Is a meal plan required on my account?

 All resident freshmen and sophomores are required to have one of the four resident meal plans.
 Exemptions may be granted with the submission of a doctor's excuse.
 Requests for exemption should be directed to the Office of University Housing (email@example.com).